New Zealand Council of Legal Education

 IMPORTANT NOTICE REGARDING COMPLETION CERTIFICATES

 You must allow up to 30 working days (for New Zealand LLB degree holders) or 40 working days (for overseas degree holders) for process and delivery.
 It is preferable that you do not telephone or email us within this period inquiring about your certificate unless exceptional circumstances arise.
 If we receive unnecessary communications this will simply slow down the completion certificate process.
 We endeavour to provide prompt and quality service, but the Council’s processes take the above mentioned days to complete, and you must take this into account when planning your admission date.

 Home | About Us | What's New | Background |Eligibility to enter PLSC |Stale Qualifications | Certificates of Completion | Overseas Qualifications | Law Practice Exam | Council Members | Links | Contact Us

-Copyright © Council of Legal Education.
+Copyright © New Zealand Council of Legal Education.
 All rights reserved.
-You may not copy, republish or distribute this page or the content from the page without having obtained written permission from the Chief Executive of the Council of Legal Education.
+You may not copy, republish or distribute this page or the content from the page without having obtained written permission from the Chief Executive of the New Zealand Council of Legal Education.

 This is the only official website of the New Zealand Council of Legal Education.
 The Council takes no responsibility for the accuracy or completeness of information provided about the Council or its operations on third party websites.